RimuEirnarn/lks-2025-portfolio/README.md

 This project is in alpha state.
 Please make sure to watch for changes in the future.

-And no, the person image found in the database is not me.
+And no, the person image found in the here is not me.